Special value formula for the twisted triple product $L$-function and an application to the restricted $L^2$-norm problem: Proof of T:main result

 \subsection{Parseval's identity}

-Let $f\in\cB_q$ and $f_\cK$ be the associated $L^2$-normalized base change to $\cK$.
-From now on we fix $T>0$ and we assume $t_f\ll T$.
-The aim of this subsection and the next is to use special value formulae \thmref{T:special case of special formula} and the Kuznetsov formula to transform the quantity of interest, $\sum_f\|f_\cK|_\frak{H}\|_2^2$, into character sums, following the methods in \cite[Section 5]{Blomer2013}.
+We now fix a $T>0$ and assume that $t_f\ll T$.
+The aim of this subsection and the next is to use the special value formulae and the Kuznetsov formula to transform the quantity of interest, $\sum_{t_f\ll T}\|f_\cK|_\frak{H}\|_2^2$, into the character sums, following the method in \cite[Section 5]{Blomer2013}.
+The spectrum of $L^2(X_0(q))$ consists of the constant function $1$, the Maass forms, and the Eisenstein series $E_\frak{a}(\tau,1/2+it)$.
+The definition and the Fourier expansion of $E_\frak{a}(\tau,1/2+it)$ can be found in \cite[page 1830]{Blomer2013}, \cite[pages 1187-1188]{ConreyIwnaiec2000}.
+The Parseval's identity in \cite[page 391]{IwaniecKowalski2004} gives